STEllAR-GROUP/hpx/README.rst

 ******************

 This work is supported by the National Science Foundation through awards 1117470 (APX) and 1240655 (STAR).
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

 This work is also supported by the Center of Computation and Technology at Louisiana State University.